UBC-MDS/Bee_Colony_Dashboard/README.md

 ### The solution

 Easy access to data on declining colony health is therefore necessary to maintaining natural ecosystems and food systems.
-In particular our dashboard will allow users to visualize and explore the number of colonies, the loss trend, and colony stressors over time in different localities of the United States.
+In particular our dashboard will allow users to visualize and explore the number of colonies, the loss trend, and colony stressors over time in different localities of the United States through a time series plot, a stacked bar chart, and a geographic map.

 ## Who are we?